ryan-roemer/loose-bits/_posts/2016-04-01-builder-introduction.md

   still stay the same and allow a specific repository to "go off script" in an easy, understandable, and precise manner.

-* **You Can Give Up**: Builder tries to remain as close to a basic 'npm' workflow as possible.
-So much so, that the project README gives detailed steps for removing Builder and going back to just 'npm' workflows.
+* **You Can Give Up**: Builder tries to remain as close to a basic '`npm`' workflow as possible.
+So much so, that the project README gives detailed steps for removing Builder and going back to just '`npm`' workflows.

-* **A Few "Nice to Haves" Over 'npm run \<task\>'**: Setting aside archetypes and multi-project management, 'builder' provides cross-OS compatible helpers for common task running scenarios like concurrent execution ('concurrent') and spawning the _same_ tasks in parallel with different environment variables ('env').
+* **A Few "Nice to Haves" Over '`npm run <task>`'**: Setting aside archetypes and multi-project management, '`builder`' provides cross-OS compatible helpers for common task running scenarios like concurrent execution ('`concurrent`') and spawning the _same_ tasks in parallel with different environment variables ('`env`').
 It also provides useful controls for task retries, buffered output, setup tasks, etc.

-Put more succintly, we like to think of Builder as "_almost_ 'npm'", just with a few extras and central control.
+Put more succintly, we like to think of Builder as "_almost_ '`npm`'", just with a few extras and central control.

 You can see Builder in action in the [Formidable Labs][fmd] [Victory][victory]